AI Literacy for Library Workers: Online Course

 4. Using multimodal features

-• Use ChatGPT Plus to upload spreadsheets, analyze the data, and create charts and graphs.
+- Use Claude to upload spreadsheets, analyze the data, and create charts and graphs.

 5. Creating multimedia with generative AI